 If the annuity includes optional riders, do I understand how they work, their costs, and any limitations?

-Am I taking full advantage of other tax-deferred opportunities, such as 401(k)s, 403(b)s, and IRAs, before buying this annuity?
+Am I taking full advantage of other tax-deferred opportunities, such as 401(k)s, 403(b)s, and IRAs, before I buy this annuity?

 Do I understand all fees, charges, and adjustments, and how they may reduce the value of my annuity over time?

-What withdrawal limits exist each year and during the surrender period, and what penalties apply if I exceed them?
+Do I know what the withdrawal limits are each year?
+Do I know the withdrawal limits during the surrender period?
+Do I know what penalties there will be if I take out more than the limit?

+Do I know how withdrawals from the annuity would affect my income payments?

 Do I intend to keep my money in the annuity long enough to avoid paying surrender charges?